satansdeer/satansdeer.github.com/content/legacy-posts/mont-slides-and-video-timeline/index.md

 image: contact-sheet.jpg
 ---

-Mont is built around a simple idea: slides and video should live on the same timeline.
+Mont puts slides and video on the same timeline.

 That makes it possible to create a product demo, tutorial, or presentation video without choosing between a slide editor and a video editor.
 A slide can behave like a clip, and a clip can sit beside editable slides, recordings, text, arrows, and effects.